Mary Wright Sewell

-Mary Wright Sewell (/ˈsjuːəl/; 6 April 1797 – 10 June 1884) was an English poet and children's author.
+Mary Wright Sewell (/ˈsjuːəl/; 6 April 1797 – 10 June 1884) was an English poet and writer of children's literature.
 Though popular for writing juvenile bestsellers in her day, she is better known today as the mother of Anna Sewell, the author of Black Beauty.

 Biography

 Sewell was born on 6 April 1797 in Sutton, Suffolk.
 Her father, John Wright, and mother Ann Holmes, were farmers and had seven children, of which Sewell was the third.
 Her upbringing followed the Quaker principles.